cogradab/speed/README.md

 # speed
-Unzip SPEED.tar.gz
+Unzip SPEED.tar.gz.
-A folder named SPEED will be created
+A folder named SPEED will be created.
-Follow the instructions in Readme.txt file inside the SPEED folder
+Follow the instructions in Readme.txt file inside the SPEED folder.